ashhy034/Greetings/README.md

 # ashhy034

 Hi, I am a student at Leeds Beckett University studying a Software Development Degree.

+I'm Learning how to use GitHub!